Patti Capouch, chief executive Officer

 Kimberly has been with Impact Behavioral Health since May of 2017.
 Kimberly graduated from Northeastern Illinois University with a BA in Psychology and Communications.
 Kimberly strongly believes in effectively engaging with participants to be able to get knowledge of individual needs base on their experiences to best advocate for quality job matches.
 Kimberly offers support to participants for them to be able to achieve their employment goals.

 Anna has been with Impact since May of 2017.
 Anna has a BSW from Cornerstone University and a background in case management and residential services, as well as experience working with people who have developmental disabilities.
 Anna’s approach to serving participants is to actively and purposefully engage with them wherever they are at in their search for employment opportunities.
 By creating and completing objectives, with encouragement and support, Anna’s participants are able to attain their employment goals.

 VINCE HENEGHAN, LPC, COS OPERATIONS MANAGER . . .

 Vince joined Impact as a clinician in October of 2013 and has been serving as the Operations Manager since December 2014.
-Vince has a Master’s Degree in Counseling from Northeastern Illinois and previous experience running a construction company prior to getting his degree.
+Vince has a Master’s Degree in Counseling from Northeastern Illinois and is a Certified Occupancy Specialist.
 Vince is currently the co-chair of the Association of Homeless Advocates in the North District and serves on the Board of Directors for the Alliance to End Homelessness in Suburban Cook County.
 In his free time, Vince enjoys spending time with his unimaginably brilliant wife, Sandra, and their two young sons.

 DIANE BORDWELL, HOUSING COORDINATOR . . .